Go to Next Chapter -- Return to Contents/Index

 all the young people bewitched by India Crowley, there could not have been a

-greater contrast than between the big “Wedgie” and his two companions.
+greater contrast than between the big ‘Wedgie,’ as cat fanciers would call him,

 Tanya and Penny could have cared less about such facts, Sheldon, whose parents

-at his luck.
-Tanya, a pale, fawn
+shows, marveled at his luck.

-colored seal-point Siamese with sapphire blue eyes, belonged, Sheldon recalled,
+Tanya, a pale, fawn colored seal-point Siamese with sapphire blue eyes,

-in the oldest breed of cat and had once been treasured by the royalty in
+belonged, Sheldon recalled, in the oldest breed of cat that had once been

-beautiful of the bewitched cats and certainly the strangest, had, in spite of
+Penny, the most beautiful of the bewitched cats and certainly the

-her name, been turned into a lithe and mysterious, jade-eyed Abyssinian.
-True to this old English breed, she had
+strangest, had, in spite of her name, been turned into a lithe and mysterious,

-a mountain lion’s coloring: a ruddy shade that also looked like wild rabbit
+old English breed, she had a mountain lion’s coloring: a ruddy shade that also

 Sheldon,